 Wave Motion and Signal Processing

 Modern society relies on wave motion.
-Communication systems, medical ultrasonic, structural evaluation, RADAR, MEMS devices, and many other applications rely on our ability to effectively analyze wave motion.
+Communication systems, medical ultrasound, structural evaluation, RADAR, MEMS devices, and many other applications rely on our ability to effectively analyze wave motion.

 Yet, in complex and noisy environments (for example, to assess the structural integrity of composite aircraft frames or to medically image tumors around dense tissue), complex wave motion limits our capabilities.
 Traditional analysis methods exhibit significant errors in these environments and fail to meet the rigorous standards to many fields, including medical and structural monitoring.